Whether you're green-fingered or use your garden exclusively for BBQs, make sure your sun trap is protected

 Because a garden is counted as a permanent feature of a home, most people with standard home insurance should have some cover for their garden already.
 Buildings insurance generally covers things like fencing, walls, gates, patios and sheds.
 It should also cover you if you have a conservatory.

 Contents insurance is there to protect the items that can be moved, from plant pots to garden gnomes, but your insurer may only pay out so much.
+Make sure you add your home's contents up and get the right cover for your needs - find out how with your guide to contents insurance.

 Admiral Home Insurance does not offer cover for garden contents, but our Gold and Platinum tiers offer garden cover of up to £1,000 and £5,000.